RituPande/ritupande.github.io/_posts/2022-02-20-Entropy-IG-MI.md

 $$ = - \sum_{x \in X } \sum_{y \in Y } p(x,y) log_2( p(y \mid x ) ) $$

 ### 1.5.
 Information Gain
 Information Gain measures the reduction in entropy or surprise by splitting a dataset according to a given value of a random variable.In this way, entropy can be used as a calculation of the purity of a dataset.
-Information gain provides a way to use entropy to calculate how a change to the dataset impacts the purity of the dataset, e.g. the distribution of classes.
+Information gain provides a way to use entropy to calculate how a change to the dataset impacts it's purity, e.g. the distribution of classes.
 A smaller entropy suggests more purity or less surprise.
 An entropy of 0 bits indicates a dataset contains only one class.
 One or more bits indicate how impure the dataset is.
 More impure the dataset, higher the entropy.

 if a dataset D, is divided into two groups $$ G_1 $$ and $$ G_2 $$ based on a variable a, the information gain can be written as: